Can't find the term you want? Send us an email at email@example.com.

-A research agency of the United States Department of Labor that compiles statistics on employment, unemployment and other economic data.
+A research agency of the U.S. Department of Labor that compiles statistics on employment, unemployment, and other economic data.

 The fluctuating levels of economic activity in an economy over a period of time measured from the beginning of one recession to the beginning of the next.